RenanYhuel/renardis-waiting/README_ADDITION.md

 Notes:

 -   Uploaded CVs are saved in `/uploads` with anonymized UUID filenames.
 They are served only via `/api/admin/download` which checks JWT.
 -   This is a minimal implementation to get started.
-Next steps: add PDF preview, richer admin actions, Notion/Sheets sync, 2FA flow and role/permissions management.
+Next steps: add PDF preview, richer admin actions, Sheets sync, 2FA flow and role/permissions management.